appwebtech/Mango_Business/README.md

 ![jQuery code](https://cloud.githubusercontent.com/assets/20464709/21590400/c9570a2a-d0fb-11e6-881d-96bf4abbcaa6.png)
 <hr>

-## Adwords and SEO
+## Analytics and SEO

-I wont go in depth about Adwords and SEO but in a nutshell, it does provide you with a lot of information regarding your website visitors.
+I wont go in depth about Analytics and SEO but in a nutshell, it does provide you with a lot of information regarding your website visitors.
 Whenever I'm designing a website, I make sure that it's [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) ready.
 That means that the google Crawler or Bot does rank your website in the google search engine; you can benefit more if your website is linked to a google analytics account.

 There are a lot of things that can put your business in a competitive edge if you use google analytics and if your website is well optimised.